 Over the years the term ‘natural’ has been turned and twisted in the way people wanted:

 You may choose to be any of these, as its totally your choice and your life.
-But then don’t act like ignorant fools when understanding a concept.
-Here I am talking about the term ‘bodybuilding’.
+But, here I am talking about the term ‘bodybuilding’.
 If you don’t understand this term, you can never correlate the term ‘natural’ with it.

 Now, in all the above definitions, where do the terms like ‘natural, ‘unnatural’, or ‘steroids’ etc. occur?
 Nowhere even once.
 Then how did this question arises whether there is something called ‘natural bodybuilding’.